 In addition to implementing websites in open source content management systems, you also have to host, secure, maintain, and support them - which altogether often ends up costing much more than a comparable proprietary system while also adding complexity to your solution.

-Open source systems are typically driven heavily by third-party extensions and plugins, which enable a nearly limitless set of features but which also come at an undisclosed cost which you are not likely to discover until something stops working properly at some point in the future and you have to figure out what caused it, why, and how to fix it.
+Open source systems are typically driven heavily by third-party extensions and plugins, which enable a nearly limitless set of features.
+But this also comes at an undisclosed cost, which often is not discovered until something breaks.
+When this happens you’ll have to figure out what caused the break, why it happened, and how to fix it.

 These proprietary systems are typically hosted either on your own infrastructure or in the cloud.
 You are responsible for the machines and networks required for the system to function - although many licensed content management systems offer to handle the infrastructure for you for an added fee.